Function hamming::distance_fast

 Panics

-must have the same length, or else distance_fast
+x and y must have the same length, or else distance_fast panics.

 Performance Comparison